hisschemoller/collage/readme.md

 #### 1. Get the latest version

-Clone the files from this Git repository.
+Clone the files in this Git repository to a directory on your computer.

 #### 2. Switch to the app's directory